cyton-dynamics/homeostasis/README.md

 # An agent based model of cell population homeostasis

-Population homeostasis in the presence of a division and signals driving
+Population homeostasis in the presence of a division and signals driving Myc production.